mja65/Emu68-Imager/docs/amigautilities.md

 # Amiga Utilities instructions

 When the Imager finishes writing the image on your SD card you can insert it into the SD card slot of your RaspberryPi.<br>
-After turning your Amiga onm you should see the Emu68 Logo on your HDMI output.<br>
+After turning your Amiga on you should see the Emu68 Logo on your HDMI output.<br>

 ## First Time Run

-Ideally, (but it is not essential), the  Amiga should have both a HDMI monitor and standard Amiga monitor connected since both are used on the First run!<br>
+Ideally, (but it is not essential), the  Amiga should have both a HDMI monitor and standard Amiga monitor connected since both are used on the First run.<br>
-The first time the SD card is run there will be several additional things done :
+The first time the SD card is run there will be several additional things done:

 ## Buptest